 The illustrative examples in Sections 1 and 2 were discussed at the World Standard-setters Meeting in September 2016.
 Meeting participants applied the proposed definitions and supporting concepts to the fact patterns in the examples, and discussed how easy or hard it was to get to an answer in each case.
-A summary of meeting participants' views is in Agenda Paper 10B Testing the proposed asset and liability definitions matters arising.
+A summary of meeting participants' views is in Agenda Paper 10B Testing the proposed asset and liability definitions matters arising for the October 2016 IASB meeting.
 The staff have considered participants' views in reaching the staff views set out in this paper.